$\Lambda$-Wright--Fisher processes with general selection and opposing environmental effects: fixation and coexistence: Main results

 \emph{No environment.} In the absence of environmental shocks (i.e $\mu=0$), Theorem \ref{thm:accessibility_condition} generalizes \citep[Thm.~4.3]{bah2015}, \citep[Thm.~2.14]{CHS19}, \citep[Thm.
 1.1]{foucart2013impact}, \citep[Thm.
-4.6]{GS18}, and \citep[Thm.~3]{Griffiths2014} for the non-critical case (i.e. for $C_0(\Lambda,\mu,\sigma)\neq 0$). \citep{foucart2013impact,Griffiths2014,bah2015} consider the case of a constant $\sigma$; \citep{GS18} and \citep{CHS19} consider special cases of frequency-dependent selection.
+4.6]{GS18}, and \citep[Thm.~3]{Griffiths2014} for the non-critical case (i.e. for $C_0(\Lambda,\mu,\sigma)\neq 0$). \citep{foucart2013impact,Griffiths2014,bah2015} consider the case of a constant~$\sigma$; \citep{GS18} and \citep{CHS19} consider special cases of frequency-dependent selection.
 In none of these studies coexistence has been observed.
 For \citep{foucart2013impact,Griffiths2014,bah2015} this is in line with Remark \ref{coeximplyfreqdepsel}.
 In \citep{GS18}, $\sel(x)=-\sum_{i\geq0} s_ix^i$, where $(s_i)_{i\in \N_0}$ is a decreasing sequence in~$\R_+$ whose series is absolutely convergent.
-In this case, $\sel(0)\leq 0$, and hence $C_0(\Lambda,0,\sel)<0$ and $0$ is always accessible.
+In this case, $\sel(0)\leq 0$, and hence $C_0(\Lambda,0,\sel)<0$ and $0$ is always attractive.
 This is proved in \citep{GS18} using moment duality.
 Unfortunately, existence of a moment dual seems to be the exception rather than the rule.
 However, for $\sel$ being a general polynomial, \citep{CHS19} established a more involved duality relation that allows the representation of mixed moments of~$X$ as the expectation of a Bernstein polynomial with (random) coefficients driven by a dual process.
-It was shown that if the Bernstein-dual process to~$X$ is recurrent, both boundary points are accessible.
-Inspecting the conditions in \citep[Prop.~2.27]{CHS19} reveals that if $\int_{[0,1]}\log(1/(1-r))r^{-2}\Lambda(\dd r)<\infty$, the Bernstein-dual is recurrent if the corresponding parameters are in $\Theta_2$ so that this case is also covered by Theorem~\ref{thm:accessibility_condition}.
-What happens if the dual is transient remained an open problem, already in the absence of environmental selection.
+It was shown that if the Bernstein-dual process to~$X$ is recurrent, both boundary points are attractive. \modifbis{Inspecting the conditions in \citep[Prop.~2.27]{CHS19} reveals that under~\eqref{eq:dust}, the Bernstein-dual can sometimes be recurrent and all cases where this happens fall in our parameter region $\Theta_2$ (the inclusion being strict), so that part of their result is also covered by Theorem~\ref{thm:accessibility_condition}.
+What happens if the dual is transient had remained an open problem, already in the absence of environmental selection}.